 Once you know for sure that you want to join a swim team, start swimming!

 Find a pool that you can train at and get to work practicing.
-If you’re trying out for a high school team, look into any summer league teams over the summer.
+Look at joining a summer league teams over the summer.
 They’ll help you practice the various strokes and get you accustomed to training with other swimmers.

 Related articles: